Blog/Ultimate Guide to French Press Coffee for Businesses/Enhancing Patient Experience with French Press in Clinics | Busy Bean Coffee

 4. What type of coffee beans work best for clinic French press?

 We recommend a medium roast Arabica bean from Central or South America.
 These beans have a balanced acidity and chocolate notes that are widely appealing.
 Avoid dark roasts with smoky flavors—they can be divisive.
-We supply a custom blend specifically for clinics.
+We supply a custom blend specifically for clinics, and our fair trade coffee sustainability guide explains how ethical sourcing adds another layer of value.

 5. Can I offer French press coffee in a busy clinic with high patient turnover?